mikrobi/babel/core/components/babel/docs/readme.txt

 Babel maintains links between translated resources.
-In the manager you can use the Babel Box to easily switch between the different language versions of your resource.
+In the manager you can use the Babel Box to easily switch between the different language versions of your resources.
 Translations can be created automatically by Babel or defined manually.

-Additionally Babel can be used to synchronize certain template variables (TVs) of translated resource which should be the same in every context (language).
+Additionally Babel can be used to synchronize certain template variables (TVs) of translated resources which should be the same in every context (language).

 Feel free to suggest ideas/improvements/bugs on GitHub: https://github.com/mikrobi/babel/issues